robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 ### Burnout Recognition

 The clearest sign of my burnout wasn't fatigue or frustration.
 It was the loss of desire to read and write, replaced by endless doom scrolling.
 I'd open HN, Reddit, Twitter in rotation, a three-tab circus of manufactured urgency.
 An hour would vanish and I couldn't tell you what I'd read.
 I realized I was lost when I picked up my phone to check Reddit, *again*.

 Finding my rhythm again through daily practice wasn't instant.
 It was gradual, like warming up after being out in the cold too long.
 First, you just stop being numb.
 Then you start to feel again.
 Then, finally, you remember what normal felt like.

 Sometimes you need to stop to realize how tired you are.
 It's only when you're no longer carrying the weight that caused the burnout that you understand how heavy it was.
-And once you do, recovery is tedius and slow, much like an injury that requires physical therapy.
+And once you do, recovery is tedious and slow, much like an injury that requires physical therapy.
 You need a sort of mental therapy, a regular rest and stretching regimen that helps you recalibrate your mental acuity.

 ### The Altitude Metaphor